linainsaf/Binary_classification_job_location/README.md

 # How the code works

   We have 3 main folders and two txt files that contains the requirement (the models needed) to execute the code.
-In our Data folder without any surpises we find the data needed to train our model.
+In our Data folder we find the data needed to train our model.
 In the folder Models  we find all the trained models that we wanted to save.
 The Data folder isn't available for confidential reasons.

 In the folder app we find three function :